alexhalbeisen/fundraiser-site/index.md

 - template: 1-column-text
   block: one-column-1
   headline: 'Raising Awareness '
-  content: The goal of this fundraiser is to raise awareness of mental health and
+  content: The goal for this fundraiser is to raise awareness of mental health and
-    provide aid for suicide prevention.
-In addition, to spread resources to those struggling, or to anyone in a position of help.
+    provide aid towards suicide prevention.
+In addition, spread resources to those struggling, or to anyone in a position of help.
 These can be topics that make us uncomfortable.
 But we have to build up our communities around accepting mental health problems as a normal issue we face in our lives.